soramonfr/world-clock-project/README.md

 # ☕ Central Perk, the place where friends meet - The JS World Clock

-Central Perk Clock is an World Clock application inspired by the iconic american television sitcom "[Friends]([https://en.wikipedia.org/wiki/Friends])".
+Central Perk Clock is a World Clock application inspired by the iconic american television sitcom "[Friends]([https://en.wikipedia.org/wiki/Friends])".
 The application utilizes Moment.js & Moment Timezone.js libraries to parse, validate, manipulate, and display dates and times in any timezone in JavaScript.

 ## Features

 The homepage features a drop-down menu displaying the date and time of different time zones.
-I choose to showcase different cities based on where my friends currently live or travel.
+I chose to showcase different cities based on where my friends currently live or travel.

 ## Design inspo